TES5Edit/TES5Edit/Readme/TES5Edit Readme.txt

 #summary TES5Edit Readme

-TES5Edit 3.1.0 EXPERIMENTAL by ElminsterAU
+TES5Edit 3.1.0 by ElminsterAU
 Updated for Skyrim by Hlp, Zilav and Sharlikran.

-TES5Edit is considered experimental.
 Make backups of your plugins and report any issues in the official Bethesda thread.
 If you have never used TES5Edit, Wiki Pages and basic videos are available.

 Starting from 3.1.0 we need to remind you that we only support version 1.9.0.32 of Skyrim.
 Update TES5Edit and Skyrim before you post in the forum.